Dispersion of neutral collective modes in partonic fractional quantum Hall states and its applications to paired states of composite fermions: Discussion

 \section{Discussion}

-Previously, it was shown that the energy gaps of the low-lying neutral collective modes built from the Moore-Read Pfaffain (Pf) state using unified superspace operators become nearly identical in the long-wavelength limit for an interaction near the second Landau level (SLL) Coulomb point~\cite{Gromov20, Pu23}.
-This suggests the presence of an emergent super-symmetry (SUSY) in the vicinity of the SLL Coulomb point.
+Previously, it was shown that the energy gaps of the low-lying neutral collective modes built from the Moore-Read Pfaffian (Pf) state using unified superspace operators become nearly identical in the long-wavelength limit for an interaction near the second Landau level (SLL) Coulomb point~\cite{Gromov20, Pu23}.
+This suggests the presence of an emergent supersymmetry (SUSY) in the vicinity of the SLL Coulomb point.
 In this work, we tested the analog of the SUSY conjecture for states constructed using the parton theory.
-In particular, similar to the results of the Pf, we find that for the parton state that is topologically equivalent to the particle-hole conjugate of the Pf state, namely anti-Pf, SUSY is weakly broken for the second LL Coulomb interaction.
-The parton-based constructions for the magnetoroton and neutral fermion modes offer several advantages over previous constructions: (a) they are numerically tractable for larger system sizes, (b) are valid across all wavenumbers (not restricted to the long-wavelength limit), and (c) do not have SUSY explicitly built into the wave functions.
-Using these states, we found that the energy gaps of the two modes for SLL Coulomb interaction in the long wavelength limit approach each other.
+In particular, similar to the results for the Pf, we find that for the parton state that is topologically equivalent to the particle-hole conjugate of the Pf state, namely the anti-Pf, SUSY is weakly broken for the second LL Coulomb interaction.
+The parton-based constructions for the magnetoroton and neutral fermion modes offer several advantages over previous constructions: (a) they are numerically tractable for larger system sizes, (b) they are valid across all wave numbers (not restricted to the long-wavelength limit), and (c) they do not have SUSY explicitly built into the wave functions.
+Using these states, we found that the energy gaps of the two modes for SLL Coulomb interaction in the long-wavelength limit approach each other.